Geography of Morocco: Climate

 The southern regions of the northwest are semi-arid.
 Rainfall is lower, and is between 250 and 350 mm annually.
 Although temperature ranges generally do not change in comparison with the upper provinces, a slight increase in high averages is not to be dismissed.
 Largely due to the lower latitudes where they fall.

 Typical cities with such climate are Agadir and Marrakesh.

-The disputed Western Sahara region features a hot desert climate, but temperatures are more moderate along the coast.